-3.1.
+2.1.
 Game Play Error - Missed Trigger

-A triggered ability triggers, but the player controlling the ability is unaware of its existence and/or forgets to carry out its effects.
+A triggered ability triggers, but the player controlling the ability doesn't demonstrate awareness of the trigger's existence and/or forgets to announce its effect.
 If a triggered ability has been partially or incorrectly resolved, instead treat it as a Game Play Error - Game Rule Violation.

-A trigger is considered missed once the controller of the trigger has taken an action after the point at which a trigger should have resolved or, in the case of a trigger controlled by the non-active player, after a brief period of time to allow that player to realize that the active player has advanced past the trigger.
+A trigger is considered missed once the controller of the trigger has taken an action after the point at which a trigger should have resolved or, in the case of a trigger controlled by the non-active player, after that player has taken an action that indicates they have actively passed priority.
 Players may not cause triggered abilities to be missed by taking game actions or otherwise prematurely advancing the game.
 For example, if a player draws a card during his or her draw step without allowing the controller of a triggered ability that would trigger during that turn's upkeep to resolve it, place that trigger on the stack at this point and issue no penalty.